Basic Emergency Kit

 Flood Disaster

 As to your emergency kit, have everything organized.
 You should be able to deploy things quickly!
-Imagine a flood coming and you have an hour to get your stuff and get to high ground.
-As to your pantry, perhaps have a section with staple items you can quickly box up if you need to bug out.
+Imagine a flood coming, and you have an hour to get your stuff and move to higher ground.
+Your pantry should have a section with staple items you can quickly box up if you need to bug out.

-Other than that, you may want an actual bug out bag with your most basic items in it at all times.
-This is for those times of zero warning or opportunity to get your bigger kit.
+I would also recommend putting together a bug-out bag with your most basic survival items for rapid deployment.
+The go bag is for those times of zero warning or opportunity to get your larger kit.

 Alternate Source of Heat – Do Not Skip!

 Look up and notice no red colour.
-It completely boggles my mind that in one of the coldest countries in the world, the federal government creates an emergency preparedness list and at NO POINT is heat mentioned.
+It completely boggles my mind that in one of the coldest countries in the world, the federal government creates an emergency preparedness list, and at NO POINT is heat mentioned.
 NONE of the above and nothing in this post will matter if you freeze to death!!!
 In fact, other than a life threat such as a bleed, it may well be your top survival priority on a cold day!
-So let’s evaluate what you have and what some alternate options are.
+So, let’s evaluate what you have and what options are available.

 Main Heating System

-Most people have forced air, natural gas systems.
-But this requires electricity which is not a preppers friend.
-Electricity is almost like an invisible, evil monster you constantly have to battle when thinking through an emergency or survival kit.
+Most people have forced air and natural gas systems.
+But this requires electricity, which is not a prepper’s friend.
+Electricity is almost like an invisible, evil monster you constantly battle when thinking through an emergency or survival kit.
 That’s because everything you are so used to is out the window!

-Then, if you are rural, you are dealing with propane gas which needs to be delivered by a truck.
-Same goes for oil except oil is always delivered regardless of where you live.
+Then, if you are rural, you are dealing with propane gas, which needs to be delivered by a truck.
+The same goes for oil, except oil is always delivered regardless of where you live.

-Other main heating systems are electric and NO amount of batteries or electric backup up units will feed that for any significant amount of time.
-You would also need huge generators to power these heating system which are unfeasible.
+Another type of main heating system is electric, and NO amount of batteries or electric backup units will feed that for any significant amount of time.
+You would also need massive generators to power these unfeasible heating systems.

 1. Anything wood!
-If you have a woodstove or fireplace, you have a piece of gold.
+A wood stove or fireplace is a piece of gold.
 It’s the most reliable and low-tech heat source.
-Even your fence and furniture is potential firewood.
-Suggested though is you buy and keep some dry wood on the property and save the fence for later when your wood runs out…
+Even your fence and furniture are potential firewood.
+Suggested is you buy and keep some dry wood on the property and save the fence for later when your wood runs out.

-2. Natural gas fireplace: This saved many people in that Montreal ice storm we mentioned.
-It’s a great source of heat but it’s all provided the fireplace uses a pilot light system.
-Modern furnaces have no pilots, they have igniters (requiring electricity).
-Pilots on the other hand generate a small amount of electricity and with a millivolt thermostat, you can run these devices without power!
-You won’t have a blower to circulate it but you can cordon off a room and survive.
+2. Natural gas fireplace: The natural gas fireplace saved many people in that Montreal ice storm we mentioned earlier.
+It’s a great heat source, provided the fireplace uses a pilot light system.
+Modern furnaces have no pilots – they have igniters (requiring electricity).
+Pilots, on the other hand, generate a small amount of electricity, and with a millivolt thermostat, you can run these devices without power!
+You won’t have a blower to circulate it, but you can cordon off a room and survive.

 3. Generator: Most people aren’t prepared to shell out $10,000 for an automatic generator.
-Learning the hard way, they also suck out the 1,380 liters of propane we have in a matter of days!
-You can have an electrician wire you up a little transfer panel that covers your furnace and fridge.
+Learning the hard way, they also suck out the 1,380 litres of propane we have in a matter of days!
+An electrician can wire up a little transfer panel that covers your furnace and fridge.
 Then get the smallest generator you can get away with.
 Why?
-The big ones that run your whole house probably take 20L to run 4-8 hours.
-Do the math and you’ll see the problem.
-Then stock up and keep at least a 100 L of gas in your shed.
-This trick however, is only for forced air, natural gas type units as they don’t consume a lot of electricity.
-We can’t do much of anything for electric heat as they draw too much.
+The big ones that run your whole house probably take 20L to run for 4-8 hours.
+Do the math, and you’ll see the problem.
+Make sure you stock up and keep at least 100 L of gas in your shed.
+This trick, however, is only for forced air, natural gas-type units as they don’t consume a lot of electricity.
+We can’t do much for electric heat as they draw too much.

-4. Sleeping Blankets: There are several out there that are good to -30 degrees.
+4. Sleeping Blankets: Several sleeping blankets are good to -30 degrees.
 Get one for each family member.
 It’s also your NO FUEL WHATSOEVER backup solution to the backup solution!

 Gasoline – Do Not Skip!

-Another non red item and an absolutely 100% must is get some gasoline!
+Another non-red item and an absolutely 100% must – get some gasoline!
 Not only will it run a generator, it’s your only option to keep your car running if you haven’t switched to electric.
-That means the ability to source food, water or even get out of Dodge if you have to!
+It means having the mobility to source food and water or even get out of dodge if you have to!

-Just because you buy gasoline all the time and it’s simply there, don’t expect to buy a single drop of it at your local gas station when the power goes out.
-They’ll be panicking with what to do with their fridges and then how to call insurance so they STILL GET PAID.
-Getting you gas will be the least of their concerns… And no, they don’t have generators to keep the pumps running!
+Just because you buy gasoline all the time and it’s simply there, don’t expect to buy a single drop at your local gas station when the power goes out.
+They’ll be panicking about what to do with their fridges and how to call insurance, so they STILL GET PAID.
+Getting you gas will be the least of their concerns.
+And no, they don’t have generators to keep the pumps running!

 Basic Emergency Kit - Forest Fire